 Overview of THORChain and links to frontend guides.

 THORChain is a decentralised cross-chain liquidity protocol that allows users to add liquidity or swap over that liquidity.
 It does not peg or wrap assets.
-Swaps are processed as easy as making a single on-chain transaction.
+Swaps are processed as easily as making a single on-chain transaction.

 THORChain works by observing transactions to its vaults across all the chains it supports.
 When the majority of nodes observe funds flowing into the system, they agree on the user's intent (usually expressed through a memo within a transaction) and take the appropriate action.

 For wallets/interfaces to interact with THORChain, they need to: